 The School District's bonded debt consists of various issues of general obligation bonds that are generally noncallable with interest payable semiannually.
 Bond proceeds primarily pay for acquiring or constructing capital facilities.
 The School District repays general obligation bonds from voter-approved sales taxes.
 General obligation bonds are direct obligations and pledge the full faith and credit of the School District.

-During the current fiscal year, the School District authorized \$15,000,000.00 in general obligation debt.
-Of the total amounts authorized, \$20,970,000.00 remains unissued.
+During the current year, the School District issued general obligation bonds totaling \$9,775,000.00 of the \$15,000,000.00 authorized, \$5,225,000.00 remains unissued.

 General obligation bonds currently outstanding are as follows: